 - The law defines wages for SUI purposes as all compensation for personal services, including salaries, commissions, bonuses and the cash value of all compensation paid in any medium other than cash.
 The annual total SUI tax rate is based on a range of rates.
-See SUI Taxable Wages and Contribution Rates.
+Employers pay SUI taxes up to an annual taxable wage base.
+See SUI Taxable Wages, Taxable Wage Base and Contribution Rates.

 - The District of Columbia's anti-State Unemployment Tax Act (SUTA) dumping law mirrors the federal SUTA Dumping Prevention Act.
 Under District law, employers that knowingly attempt to manipulate businesses to get a lower tax rate are liable for serious penalties.
 See SUTA Dumping.

-- An employer that is required to make unemployment insurance contributions must file quarterly reports.
+- Employers are required to make SUI contributions and file quarterly SUI reports.
 In addition, employers that operate more than one establishment in the District of Columbia may be requested to submit Multiple Worksite Reports.
 See Quarterly Reporting Requirements; Multiple Worksite Reporting.